 His first published writing was an article in the magazine, St. Anthony's Messenger, when he was in elementary school.
 Later he became Editor-in-Chief of his high school newspaper.
 Robert is also a graduate of the Institute of Children's Literature and a writer of children's stories and screenplays.
 He served on the Board of Directors for the Community Action Partnership of San Bernardino County.

-Robert is married and a father of 6 children, grandfather to 17 grandchildren, and great grandfather to baby Handsome Harvey Hernandez.
+Robert is married and a father of 6 children, grandfather to 17 grandchildren, and great granddad to 2 Great Grandsons, Handsome Harvey and Jumpin' Jedidiah

 Tell us about yourself and how many books you have written.

 I am a retired policeman, and I have published one book, Miracle at Del Norte.
 I have written 9 Lives of Badge 656-A Policeman’s Memoir and I am writing the second book in the trilogy.
 I have another book called The Fender, which I am having edited.
 I wrote my first story when I was in grammar school and it was published in a national magazine, The Saint Anthony Messenger.
 Later, I became Editor-in-Chief of my high school newspaper, then Sports Editor of my college newspaper.
 I worked one summer as a cub-reporter for my home town newspaper, the El Monte Herald.
 I also worked briefly for the Los Angeles Herald Examiner as a reporter.
 I have a B.S. in Law Degree and a Juris Doctor Degree from SoCal College of Law.
 Now that I am retired, writing is my daily hobby.
 I also do oil paintings.
 I am married with 6 children, 17 grandchildren and one great grandson.

 What is the name of your latest book and what inspired it?